brunchcycleturbojet/bin-packer-gui/README.md

 ![](/public/prototype.png)

 #### **STATUS**: WIP!
 Rough UI is in place.
-The algo is generally working and is able to fill a single bin fairly reliably, with good performance.
+The algo is working and often finds optimal or close to optimal solutions, with good performance.

 #### **CURRENT FOCUS**: Continue to refine algo logic, and start styling the presentation with the current feature set.